benny-e/guardd/README.md

 </p>

 ---

-### Warning

-> This project is still in development
-> Features and detection accuracy are actively being improved
-> Feedback, suggestions, and contributions are welcome

----

 guardd collects low-level system events (process execution, network activity), aggregates them into time-windowed feature vectors, and detects anomalous behavior using a machine learning model.

-guardd is focused on detected **unknown threats**. focused on detecting malicious behavior, not signatures
+guardd is focused on detected **unknown threats**

-Output is emitted as structured NDJSON for easy integration with SIEM pipelines.

 ---
-### Example TUI output
 <p align="center">
   <img src="assets/guarddtui.png" width="800"/>
 </p>

+---
+> [!WARNING]
+> This project is still in development
+> Features and detection accuracy are actively being improved
+> Feedback, suggestions, and contributions are welcome
 ---

 ### Features